MelvinCarlPote3399/Pong-Python/README.md

 # Pong-Python
-Pong game, created using Python, as part of a course on Udemy
+Pong game, created using Python and the built-in Turtle and Screen packages, as part of a course on Udemy.